Engagement Session Prep

 2. Preparing your groom

 You know your guy better than anyone else.
 If he’s expecting to show up and take a few pictures of you and show off your ring, he will be in for a surprise when I tell him to “nuzzle”, “snuggle in close”, or ask him to sneak up behind you and play wrestle.
 Your engagement session is a time to be sweet and romantic, and show your love to the camera!
-I will be giving you guys some prompt that will show real emotions, and not just posted photos.
+I will be giving you guys some prompts that will show real emotions, and not just posted photos.
 Show him a few pictures on our facebook, just so he’s prepared for what he’s about to experience!

 3. Take the Time of Day into Consideration & Be on Time